 The simple answer is because you’re not in the correct location/country to access the content.
 However, if you’re already using a VPN to spoof your location, things are a little more complicated.

-As recently as last year, you could buy a cheap VPN and stream catchup content from any service, while in any country.
-This method meant services such as BBC iPlayer, and all of its content was open to anyone in the world with an internet connection and a VPN.
+As recently as last year, any cheap VPN would let users stream catchup content from any country.
+This method meant BBC iPlayer, and all of its content was open to anyone in the world with a VPN.
 Not just the TV License-paying British public.
-Similarly, Netflix subscribers outside the US could simply turn on a VPN and access American Netflix’s huge library rather than their own country’s library.

 Great for the end-consumer.
 Not so great for rights holders.
 This led to the broadcasters (with on-demand content) upgrading their geo-restriction technology.
 And in 2017, broadcasters – including the BBC, Netflix, Amazon, ITV, BT Sport, Sky Go, Foxtel and 4od – actively started blacklisting IP addresses that they suspected were attached to VPNs.